 - (a) legal name;

 - (b) date of birth; and

 - (c) residential address.

-For standard risk customersnatural persons connected with business relationships or occasional transactions which are other than low risk, additionally:
+For natural persons connected with business relationships or occasional transactions which are other than low risk, additionally:

-- (d) place of birth; and - (e) nationality (including all nationalities where the individual holds more than one).
+(d) place of birth; and(e) nationality (including all na

+nationality (including all nationalities where the individual holds more than one).